 The goal of POFW is for everyday folk to give back to society individually creating change.

-The PUBLIC realizing the importance of humanizing all people.
+The PUBLIC realizes the importance of humanizing all people.

 ENDGAME: Empowering women to use their VOICES to heal, and for most, the first time they see themselves in a POSITIVE light.
 All inmate participants will receive a free Giclee copy of their portraits, and each facility will be gifted a copy of the documentary.